Voya Financial, Inc. research snapshot

 VOYA AI Stock Analysis

 VOYA AI stock analysis currently reads Voya Financial, Inc. as a profitable financial services company built around retirement plans, investment management, and employee benefits.
-The company is growing assets and adjusted operating earnings, while its OneAmerica acquisition adds scale and integration risk.
-At the July 12, 2026 data cutoff, VOYA last closed at $97.56 on July 10, implying a calculated market capitalization of about $8.85 billion using 90.67 million current shares.
+Adjusted operating earnings are growing, capital returns remain strong, and media reports of takeover interest in July 2026 lifted the shares toward a 52-week high.
+At the August 3, 2026 data cutoff, VOYA last closed at $99.43 on July 31, implying a calculated market capitalization of about $9.01 billion using 90.67 million shares.
 This VOYA AI stock analysis uses conditional scenarios and technical reference levels for information only.
 It is not investment advice.

 Current price